joklawitter/geophylo/README.md

 ### Python Implementation

-The Python implementation solvies the external labeling problem using Gurobi as an integer linear programming (ILP) solver.
+TBA - The Python implementation solves the external labeling problem using Gurobi as an integer linear programming (ILP) solver.

 ### Additional Resources